Groumy/Groumy.github.io/_drafts/tbh-.md

  * Banishing Undead
  * Casting Spells

 At my table, those rules comes up often.
 And  every time I see my players taking time to think before they roll.
-They take the time to subtracting the modifer to their attribute score so they know what to get on their dice.
+They take the time to subtract the modifer to their attribute score so they know what to get on their dice.

 They could also simply roll, then add the modifier, but for [some reasons]({{ site.baseurl }}{% post_url 2019-09-22-going-black %}) they seems to like to know what number they have to roll before they do.